blogs

 • Less tightly integrated with cloud warehouses than cloud-native alternatives

-• Product direction increasingly tied to Google Cloud Dataprep
+• Product direction is now tied to the Alteryx roadmap

 Pricing: Enterprise pricing on request.